David-Barrett-MS/Docs/HowTo/The Great Named Property Misunderstanding.md

 # Automatically repairing the mailbox

 We regularly receive cases where customers have been in the process of migrating to Office 365 and the named properties issue has blocked them.
-Given that there have been many mailboxes affected, and hundreds of named properties per mailbox, the manual process to clear the properties was simply not feasible.
-It is finally time for the process to be automated.
+Given that there may be many mailboxes affected, and hundreds of named properties per mailbox, the manual process to clear the properties is simply not feasible.
+This guide outlines an automated process for clearing the named properties in such a situation.

 Note that this process only works against an on-premises mailbox.
 The Check-NamedProps script cannot be run against an Exchange Online mailbox.
 You need to ensure that any invalid named properties are removed from the mailbox before migration to Office 365.